 Q: What is domestic violence?

-A: Domestic violence is a pattern of threats and/or physical abuse by one person against a family or household member to establish and maintain power and control.
+Domestic violence is a pattern of threats and/or physical abuse by one person against an intimate partner or other family member to establish and maintain power and control.
 The abuse can be:

 - Do things that make you afraid

 - Threaten to hurt you or someone close to you

 - Physically abuse you

 To find out more about domestic violence, see the NYS Office for the Prevention of Domestic Violence's publication, “Finding Safety and Support.”